-What Is a Venetian Gondola?
+What is a Venetian Gondola?

-Booking a Gondola Ride
+How Much Does a Gondola Ride Cost?

-Check the current gondola fares before you book.
+You can check the current gondola fares before you book.
 And be aware that if you book a gondola ride through a hotel or agency, there's likely to be an additional fee.

 Gondoliers stand up to row and use only one oar, as this is the best way to row through the narrow canals of Venice.
 If you want to go to a particular place, be sure to discuss it with the gondolier before the ride.
 There may be an extra fee involved.

 Where to Go on a Gondola Ride